-Join Miracle Theatre at special venues across Devon and beyond this summer, to catch their full-of-fun take on this Chekov classic
+Join Miracle Theatre outdoors this summer, to catch their full-of-fun take on this Chekov classic

 Miracle Theatre’s outdoor summer productions are one of the highlights of summer in this part of the world and this year, they’ve taken on the last play by renowned Russian writer Anton Chekov.